uhire/uhire.github.io/index.md

 ## Milestone 3: Clean Up Pages
-Link to [Milestone 3](https://github.com/uhire/uhire-app/milestone/3) Milestone 3 consists of 9 issues, began on April 22, 2019 and is currently in progress.
+Link to [Milestone 3](https://github.com/uhire/uhire-app/milestone/3) Milestone 3 consists of 16 issues, began on April 22, 2019 and was completed on April 30, 2019.
 The goal of Milestone 3 is to finalize any remaining issues as well as creating presentable pages by adding their own flare.